 Mary has a close connection with animals throughout her memoir.
-From nurturing king fishers to having a pet horse, she demonstrates her ability to love animals, therefore expressing a wider ability to nurture.
-In an extract which has no connection with animals, Mary expresses that on her “slow journey, I would peep into any bird’s nests I had discovered”.
+From nurturing kingfishers to having a pet horse, she demonstrates her ability to love animals.
+Mary says that on her “slow journey, I would peep into any bird’s nests I had discovered”.
 The impulse to care for wildlife is evident in such cases like this, and is a theme throughout her childhood.

 Mary’s recollects that “one day my father had returned from a fishing excursion with a dead kingfisher”, vividly depicting the image, stating that the kingfisher was “dancing about on the end of his line”, due to it “swallowing the hook so deeply that he (her father) had to kill it”.
 It is the sad statement of truth by Mary which resonates deeply with her readers. the minute details of the kingfisher’s life are a clear sign of her affection.
 It does not make sense for her to simple state that the kingfisher is dead bluntly, suggesting a hidden sadness which isn’t visible on paper.
 Michael J Smith stated that Victorian women “Embraced a maternal feminist orthodoxy which celebrated notions of women’s moral purity, nurturing ability, and finer sensibilities”, and this is expressed within the nurturing and sadness upon the death of the kingfishers.

 “Gradually Nap and I became great pals, and she would come galloping to me from nearly a mile away”